RHINO Overhead Doors Increase Comfort and Convenience

-Overhead doors for metal buildings come in both light-duty and heavy-duty styles.
+Metal building overhead doors come in both light-duty and heavy-duty styles.

-Framed openings for overhead metal building doors are “factory located,” meaning they are positioned for maximum strength in the plans.
+Framed openings for overhead doors are “factory located,” meaning they are positioned for maximum strength in the plans.

-RHINO overhead doors for metal buildings may be installed on the end walls or sidewalls.
-End wall openings are the more economical choice.
+You may install RHINO overhead doors for metal buildings on either the end walls or sidewalls.
+Endwall openings are the more economical choice.

-Many businesses find overhead metal building doors placed on opposite ends of the structure are more convenient, so cumbersome vehicles may drive through the structure, rather than having to back out.
+Many businesses find overhead steel doors placed on opposite ends of the structure are convenient.
+That way, cumbersome vehicles may drive through the structure, rather than having to back out.

-Unlike many of our competitors, RHINO buildings also include trim for all framed openings and steel building garage doors.
+Unlike many of our competitors, RHINO steel buildings also include trim for all framed openings.

-What Style of Overhead Door Works Best for You?
+What Style of Overhead Steel Door Works Best for You?

 RHINO overhead doors for metal buildings are available in a variety of styles and colors to complement any structure.
 Options for overhead doors for steel buildings include:

-• Wind rated to meet— or exceed— all local building codes
+- Wind rated steel doors to meet— or exceed— all local building codes

-• Widths up to 36’ (larger widths available for hangar-style doors)
+- Widths up to 36’ (even larger widths available for hangar-style doors)

-A professional RHINO steel building specialist can help you choose the right overhead metal building doors for your next construction project.
-Call the RHINO steel building hotline today at 940.383.9566.
+A professional RHINO steel building specialist can help you choose the right metal building overhead doors for your next construction project.